borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ... where `my_pg_container` is the name of your database container.
 In this example, you'd also need to set the `pg_restore_command` and `psql_command` options.
-If you choose to use the `pg_dump` within the container though, note that it tries to output the backup to a file inside the container.
-So you'll have to mount the `.borgmatic` folder inside your home folder with the same directory structure inside the container.
+If you choose to use the `pg_dump` command within the container though, note that it will output the database dump to a file inside the container.
+So you'll have to mount the `.borgmatic` folder from your host's home folder into the container using the same directory structure.

 See the following Docker compose file an as example: